keeaann/sql-dev-7/README.md

- Select rating , count(rating) from rating
+ Select rating , count(rating) from film
  Group by reting